dpakGit/DevOps_Traning/Python/Formatting_Strings_str.format()/README.md

 ```
-# Ex: 4 new values are overridden by old values
+# Ex: 4 new values are overridden by old values.

 name = "Madhav"
 age = 27
 print("Ex -4: My name is {name} and i am {age}." .format(name = "Charlie",age = 28))